briansu2004/udemy-devops-real-projects/001-ELKMonitoring/02_Y_Windows_Ubuntu.md

 # sudo systemctl restart metricbeat
 # sudo systemctl stop metricbeat

-# if you are in wsl use following command
+# if we are in wsl use following command
 #
 # sudo service metricbeat stop
 # sudo service metricbeat start